haquex19/hm-scheduling/README.md

 - Running on .NET 8.
 - Using nullable reference types.
 - Using newer C# features such as primary constructors and records.
+- The `Core` library in the project contains domain level objects and functionality.
+The `Infrastructure` project contains code primarily for external services such as postgresql.

 # External Service Dependencies
 - The project relies on a postgresql server.